JohnAlexCO/garter/README.md

 ## LANGUAGE HIGHLIGHTS:

-- language bridges balances high-level control flow and simple syntax with source still being very close to how it compiles and runs
+- language balances high-level control flow and simple syntax with source still being very close to how it compiles and runs
 - partially semantic whitespacing like Python; allows use of mixed spaces and tabs, and ignores indentation past the beginning of the line
 - supports pointers and pointer arithmetic without using special types
 - very small cross-platform standard library